Ras Kass: A.D.I.D.A.S. Kickstarter project and Save The Ras Kass

-In early 2010 Ras Kass launched a Kickstarter campaign to fund the manufacture of 1,000 CDs and 500 records for his A.D.I.D.A.S.
+In early 2010, Ras Kass launched a Kickstarter campaign to fund the manufacture of 1,000 CDs and 500 records for his A.D.I.D.A.S.
 (All Day I Dream About Spittin) project and a viral marketing campaign called "Save The Ras Kass", which included a series of satirical web episodes about the plight of the endangered emcee.
 In an interview with MTV UK writer Han O'Connor he explained his decision to use Kickstarter, stating "we started trying different angles at solving old problems.
 Kickstarter was the natural evolution of trying creative new business models.
 When we put out The Quarterly there were people that said, ‘well how come you didn’t create a CD for this?’ and I'm like ‘well if I have to spend that $5000 and you want one, I appreciate it but there’s the small problem that I spent $5000.’"
 His webisodes document the downfall of an emcee, as he explained, "You just see this downward spiral; it’s just that fall from grace and I’m kind of making fun of that and using me as the vehicle for it."
 Finally, Ras Kass exceeded the $3,800 needed for the record in less than five days, with the project being released as a limited edition double CD and LP on July 20, 2011.

 Barmageddon

 In November 2012 Ras Kass stated that he had changed the name of his upcoming LP from P.U.M.A.
 (Pushin Underground Music Always) to Barmageddon.
 It was released on February 12, 2013.
-Barmageddon includes features from Kendrick Lamar, MK Asante, Bishop Lamont, Ice-T, Too Short, and Talib Kweli.
+Barmageddon includes features from Kendrick Lamar, M. K. Asante, Bishop Lamont, Ice-T, Too Short, and Talib Kweli.